 New Community Collaborative Projects Support Youth Education, Tribal Knowledge, Air and Water Quality, and More

 Four new projects in North Carolina are launching this year as part of the Community Collaborative Research Grant Program.
 Projects will support youth education, tribal knowledge, air and water quality, and an exploration of plastic contaminants in headwaters.

-Stacy Trackenberg, a doctoral student at East Carolina University, is the recipient of the 2021 joint fellowship from North Carolina Sea Grant and the Albemarle-Pamlico National Estuary Partnership, known as APNEP.
+Joshua Himmelstein, a Ph.D. student in the University of North Carolina at Chapel Hill’s Institute of Marine Sciences, is the recipient of the 2022 joint fellowship from North Carolina Sea Grant and the Albemarle-Pamlico National Estuary Partnership.

 North Carolina Sea Grant supported new research on the potential impacts of three common antibiotics on urban streams.

 Spencer Rogers, who recently retired from North Carolina Sea Grant, is among the newest members of the Order of the Long Leaf Pine, one of the most highly valued honors that North Carolina’s governor can award.